romanini-ciandt/terraform-example-foundation/1-org/README.md

    **Note:** The message `warning: You appear to have cloned an empty repository.` is normal and can be ignored.

-1. Navigate into the repo, change to a nonproduction branch, and copy the contents of foundation to the new repo.
+1. Navigate into the repo, change to a non-production branch, and copy the contents of foundation to the new repo.
    All subsequent steps assume you are running them from the `gcp-org` directory.
    If you run them from another directory, adjust your copy paths accordingly.